EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 #### Commissioning Authority

-The establishment of a new entity (possibly a legal structure such as an ERIC) who would have responsibility for commissioning (e.g. contracting or framework agreements) Core and Supported Resources, as shown in Figure 20.
+The establishment of a new entity (possibly a legal structure such as an ERIC) that would have responsibility for commissioning (e.g. contracting or framework agreements) Core and Supported Resources, as shown in Figure 20.
 The pros and cons of this approach are outline in Table 10.